 2) “A worldwide friendship.”
 I’m so used to hearing “worldwide fellowship”, but I like “friendship” better!

-***DOUBLE BONUS: The 1st edition of this book features a quote from a speech given at a Temperance Society gathering way back in 1842 that compared alcoholism to other hereditary diseases.
+***DOUBLE BONUS CAL QUESTION: The first edition of this book features a quote from a speech given at a Temperance Society gathering way back in 1842 that compared alcoholism to other hereditary diseases.
 Who said it?
 (Hint: the same person quoted on item # M-12!)